PaoloRibeca/KPop/README.md

 Note that as not all the classes describing lineages are disjoint, here we consider a classification correct

 And finally, with this example you might wish to tune the distance .
-In order to do so, you would replace the [command to compute distance](#compute_distance) we used in our example
+In order to do so, you would replace the [command to compute distances](#compute-distances) we used in our example

 ```bash
 KPopTwistDB -m "sigmoid(0.5,1,10,10)" -i T Classes -i t Test -d Classes -o d Test-vs-Classes.sigmoid_0~5_1_10_10 -T 92 -v